ibm-cloud-docs/Cloudant/security/service-endpoints.md

 ## Before you begin
 {: #prereq-service-endpoint}

-You must first enable virtual routing and forwarding in your account, and then you can enable the use of {{site.data.keyword.cloud_notm}} private service endpoints.
+You must first enable virtual routing and forwarding in your account, and then you can enable the use of {{site.data.keyword.cloud_notm}} Private service endpoints.
 For more information about setting up your account to support the private connectivity option, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 Only {{site.data.keyword.cloudant_short_notm}} users with the dedicated hardware plan can have a cloud service endpoint (CSE).
 All new dedicated hardware clusters have a CSE.
 If you are an existing user, and you do not have a CSE, contact the [{{site.data.keyword.cloud_notm}} Support Center](https://cloud.ibm.com/unifiedsupport/supportcenter).